Udi Aloni: Filmmaking career

 In 1996, Aloni began making films.
 His documentary, Local Angel (2002), and his first feature-length fiction, Forgiveness (2006), are both radical interpretations of the Israeli–Palestinian conflict that have stirred controversy in the Middle East and internationally.
 Aloni also directed Kashmir: Journey to Freedom (2008), a documentary about the nonviolent movement for liberation and freedom in Jammu and Kashmir that opened in the Berlin International Film Festival.
-Other films include Left (1996) and Art/Violence (2013), as well as Innocent Criminals (2004), a music video with DAM (band), Palestinian rap group.
+Other films include Left (1996) and Art/Violence (2013), as well as Innocent Criminals (2004), a music video with DAM, Palestinian rap group.

 Aloni directed and produced Junction 48, co-written by Oren Moverman and its star Tamer Nafar.

 Aloni was the head cinema coach in the Freedom Theatre of the Jenin Refugee Camp.
 After the 2011 murder of Juliano Mer Khamis, the founder and head of The Freedom Theater, Aloni directed an Arabic adaptation of Waiting for Godot with the Freedom Theatre's graduate students, a production that toured to New York.

 Aloni wrote, directed, and produced the documentary Why Is We Americans?, focused on famed poet and activist Amiri Baraka and his son, Newark Mayor Ras Baraka.
 The documentary was co-directed by Ayana Stafford-Morris, and features narration from executive producer Lauryn Hill.
 For the theme song of the documentary, "What We Want," Aloni produced a music video directed by Stafford-Morris, with Mayor Baraka delivering a passionate message of equality and justice.